Amorymeltzer/mls/notes.md

 ### ToDo
 - More content! :+1: :100: :+1:
 - Player noisiness is a real issue if they missed the first X games.
 Currently not figuring for it but should
 - Custom colorbrewer scale with more than 12 colors?
+Some colors are pretty light
 #### Stats
 - BABIP?
 - Team stats (RF/RA), PCA plots?